Energy Transition International Inc.

 Conformance (EOR)

 The degree to which injected fluids move through the reservoir as intended.
 Poor conformance leads to bypassed oil and wasted CO₂.
+It is a crucial aspect of enhanced oil recovery that involves controlling the flow of fluids to improve the oil production recovery factor.

 Containment Verification